 Work to enhance compliance with specific standards: Action: Purpose: Lead: Due By: Update: 3.7 - Annual Assurance Statement to be added to returns calendar.
 Ensure awareness of return date and reporting.
 JO 31/07/19 - complete.
 Completed on time.
 2.3 - Customer Forum Minutes publish on Website Transparency.
 KB/IF Oct 2019 Completed on time.
 3.6 - Rent increase - more information on different options - explaining what increase in rents could accomplish but compound increase effect.
 More information for tenants to consider when replying to consultation.
 KB/JO/ FMD December 2019 consultation Completed on time.
 Consultation issued to tenants and posted on website 10 Dec 2019.
 3.1 - Develop statement on how value for money is assessed - involve forum in determining.
 Add to process for achieving balance between costs and outcomes.
 JO/KB December 2019 Completed on time.
 Resident and Customer Forum concluded VFM Statement at meeting of 4 Dec 2019 and approved for issue - issued to all tenants and posted on website 5 Dec 2019.
 2.1 - Annual detail of property improvement plans: cyclical 5 years, Painterwork, renewals 5 years etc. Useful information for customers for planning and information. КВ Feb 2020 Completed and issued.
 3.3 - Finalise and implement new rent structure.
 For tenant planning and Association financial planning. КВ April 2020 Completed for 01/04/2020 debit.
 2.4 & 5.3 - Undertake equality survey work on protected characteristics.
 Allow a better understanding of individuals needs and meet future requirement of equality monitoring.
-JO 2020 Awaiting SHR Guidance - due 2020 2.4 - Customer open meetings/coffee mornings.
-To obtain wider opinion and input.
-KB 2020/21 Priorities B Delay due to Covid19.
+JO 2020 Awaiting SHR Guidance - due 2020 2.4 - Customer open meetings/coffee opinion and input. КВ 2020/21 Priorities B Delay due to Covid19 - now planned for quarter 3 Oct - Dec 2020.
 6.5 - Streamline Committee Induction information - not too much at one time.
 So as not to overload.
-JO Post 2020 AGM - aim for Aug 2020 6.5 - Formalise Committee Induction feedback from new members.
-Learning record from feedback process.
-JO Post 2020 AGM
+JO Post 2020 AGM - aim for Aug 2020 Delay due to Covid19 - now planned for quarter 3 Oct - Dec 2020.
+6.5 - Formalise Committee Induction Learning record from feedback process.
+JO Post 2020 AGM Delay due to Covid19 - now planned for feedback from new members. quarter 3 Oct - Dec 2020.
 2.4 - Develop repair satisfaction survey by text.
 Increase methods of response/ participation.
 IF May 2020.
 System set up 29/05/2020.
 2.4 - Develop consultation register.
 To obtain wider opinion and input.
 KB/IF 2020/21 Priorities B 2.4 - Increase diversity in Resident and Customer Forum.
 To obtain wider opinion and input. КВ 2020/21 Priorities C Covid19 impact.
 1.7 - Provide background information on committee candidates as part of AGM process.
 Transparency.
 IF May - July 2020 JO will develop pro forma for CoM members to complete.
 2.2 & 2.3 - Audit website against the Model Publication Scheme of Scottish Information Commissioner (SIC).
 FOI compliance and good practice on transparency.
 IF/DPO Nov 2020 2.3 - FOI - Proactively Publish Requests & Responses FOI compliance and good practice on transparency.
 IF/DPO Dec 2020